-To prep for the activity, I printed a copy of the solar system coloring sheet (available here) for each child.
+To prep for the making of our out-of-this-world solar system hats, I printed a copy of the solar system coloring sheet (available here) for each child.

-Then I grabbed several sheets of black construction paper and cut them into 3 inch wide strips.
-I wanted to make a headband that was 3 inches wide x 24 inches long and since my paper was 12 inches long, I glued the ends of two strips together to make one long piece.
+Then, I grabbed several sheets of black construction paper and cut them into 3 inch wide strips.
+I wanted to make a headband that was 3 inches wide x 24 inches long.
+Since my paper was 12 inches long, I glued the ends of two strips together to make one long piece.

 Making the Solar System Hats

-My boys (ages 4.5 and 6) love space activities so they couldn’t wait to get to work.
+My boys (ages 4.5 and 6) love space activities, so they couldn’t wait to get to work.
 They each grabbed their own coloring sheet and started fancying it up using the details they already knew about each planet.
-Mars looks red because it’s covered by red iron oxide, Uranus’ blue-green color comes from its frozen ammonia and methane…
+Mars looks red because it’s covered by red iron oxide, Uranus’ blue-green color comes from its frozen ammonia and methane, etc.

-When they were finished coloring, they grabbed a pair of scissors so they were ready for the next step: gluing the pieces to their black headband.
+When they were finished coloring, they grabbed a pair of scissors.
+We were ready for the next step: gluing the pieces to their black headband.

 Starting with the sun, the boys cut out one object and label at a time so that they wouldn’t get the pieces mixed up.
 They glued the sun on the left hand side of the strip and then followed up by attaching the planets in the correct order: